IEEPA not lone arrow in the quiver: Trump’s options, limitations

-Immediately after the court order, Trump held a press conference to slam the ruling and announced a 10% tariff on imports, to be imposed under Section 122 of the Trade Act of 1974 and new investigations under Section 301 and other statutes.
-Experts said that a fresh investigation could result in tariffs higher than those imposed under IEEPA.
+Immediately after the court order, Trump held a press conference to slam the ruling and announced a 10 per cent tariff on imports, to be imposed under Section 122 of the Trade Act of 1974 and new investigations under Section 301 and other statutes.
+On Saturday, he increased it to 15 per cent.

+Experts said a fresh investigation could result in tariffs higher than those imposed under the IEEPA.
+Since the other legislations also have limitations, the Trump administration used the IEEPA.

-Lutnick explained to the Court of International Trade that the alternatives – such as Section 232 of the Trade Expansion Act of 1962 and Section 301 of the Trade Act of 1974 – are not designed for national emergencies, are procedurally time-consuming, and do not permit immediate action.
+Lutnick told the Court of International Trade that the alternatives – such as Section 232 of the Trade Expansion Act of 1962 and Section 301 of the Trade Act of 1974 – are not designed for national emergencies, are procedurally time-consuming, and do not permit immediate action.

 “Under Section 232, the Department of Commerce has up to 270 days to conduct an investigation and submit a report to the President, who then has up to 90 additional days to decide whether to act, and a further 15 days to implement any action.
 Similarly, under Section 301, the United States Trade Representative must complete an investigation within 12 months, with additional time for enforcement.
 IEEPA is different – it allows the President to act immediately to protect national interests, provided all conditions under IEEPA are satisfied,” Lutnick had told the court.